 In order to relate the observed change in total consumer debt to the NIPA measure of savings, we first distinguish between mortgage debt (on first mortgages, second mortgages and home equity lines of credit (HELOCs)) and non-mortgage debt (on credit card loans, auto loans, student loans and other personal loans).
 Second, we exclude from the observed quarter-to-quarter changes in overall mortgage debt all changes in debt associated with home transactions.
 Third, in computing changes in mortgage and non-mortgage debt, we exclude amounts charged-off by banks.
-The resulting measure describes how much individuals on average are paying down or adding to their mortgage debts.
-20
+The resulting measure describes how much individuals on average are paying down or adding to their debts.21

 The trends in net changes in mortgage and non-mortgage debt, shown in Chart 16, reveal that until 2008 net pay-down on mortgage debt was actually negative: the increases in debt associated with cash-out refinances, second mortgages and HELOCs exceeded the total mortgage payments consumers were making to reduce mortgage principals.
-Since then, consumers have been paying down mortgage debt at a rate of X \$billion each quarter (representing an X % reduction).
-Similarly, while changes in non-mortgage debt were positive before 2009, it turned slightly negative in 2009.
-So overall, during 2009 consumers on average stopped increasing their outstanding non-mortgage debt but made little headway in actually paying it down.
+Since then, consumers have accelerated paying down mortgage debt and, in 2009, mortgage debt was reduced by 140 billion dollars.
+Similarly, in 2009 consumers on average started paying down their outstanding non-mortgage debt, even though by a much smaller amount.
 Differentiating by loan type, we find that while consumers were paying down auto loan debt, student loan debt instead has been growing rapidly.